What a reverse mortgage actually is

 No. Both CHIP and PATH carry a no-negative-equity guarantee — you or your estate will never owe more than the home's fair market value at the time of sale, even if the balance has grown above it.

 Roughly 35–55% of the home's appraised value, scaling with age and location.
-West Van, North Van, and Vancouver postal codes typically qualify at the higher end of the range.
+Metro Vancouver, Victoria, Kelowna, Calgary, and Edmonton postal codes typically qualify at the higher end of the range; smaller BC and AB towns tier lower.